bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 Like a member function it has:

 - a name
-- followed by arguments in the round brackets
+- followed by arguments in the round brackets (there can be multiple overloads with different arguments)
 - and a body in curly brackets

-Also similar to a member function a class can have multiple overloaded constructors that have different arguments.
-Some overloads are even more special and I'll cover them in the copy and move sections.

 Unlike a regular member function:

 - the name must be the same as the class name
 - it has no return value
-- an optional initializing section between the arguments and the body
+- it has an optional initializing section between the arguments and the body
-- and a special try catch syntax we can ignore most of the time
+- and it has a special try catch syntax we can ignore most of the time

+The initialization section for a constructor is used to initialize things before the body is exectued.
+You can initialize base class(es), member variables, or delegate to another of the constructors of the class.

+The body of the constructor is used for additional work, after initialization.

+Because there is no return value, constructors fail by throwing.

 In the example below the class has a constructor that accepts two integer arguments.
 It initializes a member variables to the sum and difference of the arguments.
 In the constructor body it does additional work: it checks that the sum is not smaller than the difference.
-On failiure to initialize a constructor throws.

 {% highlight c++ linenos %}
 struct X